 First, if the attraction is mutual, the crush will likely escalate into a full-blown affair.
 Second, if the attraction is not mutual, you face rejection and possibly a sexual harassment lawsuit.

-We all are human and human interaction is sexual.
+We are all human and human interaction is sexual.
 Having a crush or being attracted to a co-worker is natural.
-But, natural doesn't necessarily make it good for you!
+But natural doesn't necessarily make it good for you!

 Use these 10 tips to fight attraction in the workplace, because most of the time it isn't worth the risk.